-The risk windows for thrombocytopenia are based upon the published literature and the BEST Initiative (BEST 2021a; Struyf et al., 2023).
-The 42-day risk window after vaccine administration for GBS, other immune-mediated demyelinating conditions, and polyneuropathies are based upon published VSD and Post-Licensure Rapid Immunization Safety Monitoring (PRISM) program studies and the BEST Initiative (BEST 2021a; Lee et al., 2011; Yih et al., 2012).
-The exception is acute disseminated encephalomyelitis (ADEM), with a risk window of 5-28 days following administration, based on prior literature and Brighton Collaboration recommendations (Law, 2021; Rowhani et al., 2012).
+The risk windows for thrombocytopenia are based upon the published literature and the BEST Initiative [15,20].
+The 42-day risk window after vaccine administration for GBS, other immune-mediated demyelinating conditions, and polyneuropathies are based upon published VSD and Post-Licensure Rapid Immunization Safety Monitoring (PRISM) program studies and the BEST Initiative [15-17].
+The exception is acute disseminated encephalomyelitis (ADEM), with a risk window of 5-28 days following administration, based on prior literature and Brighton Collaboration recommendations [21,22].